spinnaker/spinnaker/docs/commands.md

 ---
 ## hal backup

-This is used to periodically checkpoint your configured Spinnaker installation as well as allow you to remotely store all aspects of your configured Spinnaker installation.
+This is used to periodically checkpoint your configured Spinnaker installation as well as allow you to store all aspects of your configured Spinnaker installation, to be picked up by an installation of Halyard on another machine.

 #### Usage
 ```